X. George Xu

-Xie George Xu was the Edward E. Hood Chair Professor of Engineering at Rensselaer Polytechnic Institute (RPI), Troy, New York, United States, before he relocated in 2020 to China and joined the faculty of the University of Science and Technology of China (Hefei, China).
+Xie George Xu (born in Wuhan, China) is a Chinese physicist.
+Previously the Edward E. Hood Chair Professor of Engineering at Rensselaer Polytechnic Institute (RPI), he relocated to China in 2020 and joined the faculty of the University of Science and Technology of China in Hefei.
+Xu is a Fellow of the American Nuclear Society (ANS), Health Physics Society (HPS), American Association of Physicists in Medicine (AAPM) and the American Institute for Medical and Biological Engineering (AIMBE).

+Academic career

 George Xu received a B.S. in Physics from Xidian University in Xi'an, China in 1983.
-After working several years, he came to study in the United States where he received a Ph.D.in Nuclear Engineering from Texas A&M University in 1994.
+After working several years, he came to study in the United States where he received a Ph.D. in Nuclear Engineering from Texas A&M University in 1994.
 He then joined RPI as Assistant Professor (with a joint appointment as the Director of the Office Radiation and Nuclear Safety) and was promoted to Associate Professor with tenure in 2001 and then Professor in 2006.
-From 2011 to 2013, he served as the Head of Nuclear Engineering Program at RPI.
-Xu is a Fellow of the American Nuclear Society (ANS), Health Physics Society (HPS), American Association of Medical Physicists (AAPM) and the American Institute for Medical and Biological Engineering (AIMBE).
+From 2011 to 2013, he served as the Head of the Nuclear Engineering Program at RPI.